pat-earl/faculty-page/src/blog/20200417-covid19-quarantine.md

 To generate confidence intervals, simply varying $R_0$ in the expected range produces bad results.
 Instead we choose $R_0$ to be a stochastic process whose distribution is a truncated Gaussian with mean and variance matching the specified values (i.e.\ mean 2.4 outside quarantine, and 0.8 inside quarantine).
-Since the randomness stems from the population that is currently infected, it is reasonable require the process to decorrelate on a time scale comparable to the recovery time.
+Since the randomness stems from the population that is currently infected, it is reasonable to require the process to decorrelate on a time scale comparable to the recovery time.
 This leads us to choosing $R_0 = X^+$, where $X$ is Gaussian process
 $$
   dX_t = -\theta (X - \mu) \, dt + \sigma \, dW_t\,,